 It is handy to delete user mailboxes from Exchange Online anytime as its interface only includes this option.
 But for your information, if you delete the user mailbox from the Exchange Online account, it does not get deleted permanently; rather it gets soft-deleted.
 By soft-deleted, it means that there is an option to recover this mailbox within 30 days.
-The deleted mailbox gets saved at the Azure Active directory recycle bin and also known as disabled or disconnected mailboxes as these get disconnected from the related account and removed from the Active Directory but still in retention if soft-deleted.
-Within the retention period, these disconnected mailboxes can be reconnected to the new or existing user mailbox (not associated with another mailbox).
+Such deleted mailboxes get saved at the Azure Active directory recycle bin and also known as disabled or disconnected mailboxes as these get disconnected from the related account and removed from the Active Directory but still in retention period if soft-deleted.
+User can export disconnected Exchange mailbox to PST within the retention period, these disconnected mailboxes can be reconnected to the new or existing user mailbox (not associated with another mailbox).

 Let us list the conditions where a user mailbox is soft-deleted and when it gets deleted permanently (hard-deleted).